wallstop/wallstop/README.md

 Whether it's crafting seamless gameplay or architecting reliable infrastructure at scale, I'm passionate about creating things that work beautifully and perform exceptionally.

 Want to chat?
-Let's connect: https://calendly.com/wallstop
+Let's connect on [Calendly](https://calendly.com/wallstop).

 Thanks for stopping by!